kowalski/Feat-selenium/README.rst

   export SELENIUM_ARTIFACTS="/path/to/target"

-Please note that this variable has to point to an exisiting directory.
+Please note that this variable has to point to an exisiting directory, and be an absolute path.